mozilla/Overscripted-Data-Analysis-Challenge/esprima/README.md

+(01.10.18) David:

+WIP: returning node information for target symbols (depth, distance from first node of that depth), as well as parent information.
+Could also add number of children and sibilings in the future.

+Current unsure if the postion info is totally correct; it seems okay but there are a few inconsistencies (for some nodes, parent is 2 layers above the current depth, and there is some double counting of nodes (forced out by breaking the loop when one node has been counted).
+Issue is probably related.)

+Run with:

+`$ ./tree_explorer.py symbol_list.json`

 (23.10.18) David:

 Produced 1st iteration of code to obtain a symbol list from specified APIs, using the [Mozilla Browser Compatability API](https://github.com/mdn/browser-compat-data/tree/master/api) JSON data.
 Produces a JSON file with keys corresponding to the original API, and the corresponding values containing a list of all symbols.
 Recursively goes through these symbols if they are also APIs and then also iterates through them.